-(1) On 1 November 2013, Aberdeen College and Banff and Buchan College merged to form North East Scotland College.

-On 1 August 2013, Ayr College, James Watt College (Kilwinning campus) and Kilmarnock College merged to form Ayrshire College.

-On 1 August 2013, Adam Smith College, Carnegie College and SRUC (non-land base element) merged to form Fife College.

-On 1 November 2013, North Glasgow College, John Wheatley College and Stow College merged to form Glasgow Kelvin College.

-On 31 July 2013, Anniesland College, Cardonald College and Langside College merged to form Glasgow Clyde College.

-On 1 November 2013, Angus College and Dundee College merged to form Dundee and Angus College.

-On 1 November 2013, Cumbernauld College and Motherwell College merged to form New College Lanarkshire, and on 1 April 2014, they were joined by Coatbridge College.

-(2) The college full-time equivalents (FTEs) for HE students exclude the additional volume associated with students receiving extended learning support as this is not reported in the same way for HEIs.
-When looking at college FTEs on their own, FTEs accounting for extended learning support should be used.

-(3) Totals include students whose genders were not reported or reported as Other.

-(4) The totals include Scottish-domiciled students whose local authority was not recorded.

-(5) This table does not include Scottish-domiciled students at UK institutions outside of Scotland and does not represent rates of participation in Scottish local authorities.

-(6) Totals include students whose ages were not reported.

-(7) The 'Combined' subject grouping is used in recognition of programmes of study which cut across different subject areas.

-(8) This is the Common Aggregation Hierarchy (CAH) of subject groups at Level 1 (version 1.3.4).
-The CAH provides a standardised hierarchical aggregation of Higher Education

-Classification of Subjects (HECoS) codes.
-The 2019-20 edition of this publication used CAH version 1.2.

-(9) This table includes students at UK HEIs only and does not include students studying at colleges.

-(10) Total includes students from overseas whose specific country of domicile was not recorded.

-(11) The above table does not include Scottish-domiciled entrants at UK institutions outside of Scotland and does not represent rates of participation in Scottish local authorities.

-(12) The total includes a small number of students at the Open University who are domiciled outside the UK.

-(13) Hong Kong, Macau and Taiwan are all included under China.

-(14) Total all domiciles includes UK unknown and overseas students whose specific country of domicile was not reported.

-(15) Total UK includes UK unknown where the specific country of domicile was not reported.

-(16) Includes students obtaining qualifications from writing up and dormant status who were previously studying full-time.

-(17) Aegrotat degrees; this is an honours degree without classification, awarded on the understanding that had the candidate not been unwell, he or she would have passed.

-(18) Totals include other qualification classifications.

-(19) Deprived areas are defined as the 20% and 40% lowest ranked areas in the Scottish

-Index of Multiple Deprivation (SIMD) for the relevant year.
-In this table, Academic Year

-2020-21 relates to SIMD 2016.

-(20) Full-time equivalent (FTE) data for 2022-23 is unavailable at the time of release.
-As such data for tables 4 and 12 will be released at a future date.
+Footnote number Footnote text note 1 The college full-time equivalents (FTEs) for HE students exclude the additional volume associated with students receiving extended learning support as this is not reported in the same way for HEIs.
+When looking at college FTEs on their own, FTEs accounting for extended learning support should be used. note 2 Totals include students whose genders were not reported or reported as Other. note 3 The totals include Scottish-domiciled students whose local authority was not recorded. note 4 This table does not include Scottish-domiciled students at UK institutions outside of Scotland and does not represent rates of participation in Scottish local authorities. note 5 Students with unknown domiciles are included in the non-EU international category in this table.
+From AY 2022-23 the number of students with unknown domiciles has increased, linked to difficulties in implementing the new JISC data model.
+This may exaggerate the number of non-EU international students reported. note 6 Totals include students whose ages were not reported. note 7 The 'Combined' subject grouping is used in recognition of programmes of study which cut across different subject areas. note 8 This is the Common Aggregation Hierarchy (CAH) of subject groups at Level 1 (version 1.3.4).
+The CAH provides a standardised hierarchical aggregation of Higher Education Classification of Subjects (HECoS) codes.
+The 2019-20 edition of this publication used CAH version 1.2. note 9 This table includes students at UK HEIs only and does not include students studying at colleges. note 10 Total includes students from overseas whose specific country of domicile was not recorded. note 11 The above table does not include Scottish-domiciled entrants at UK institutions outside of Scotland and does not represent rates of participation in Scottish local authorities. note 12 The total includes a small number of students at the Open University who are domiciled outside the UK. note 13 Hong Kong, Macau and Taiwan are all included under China.

+note 14 Total all domiciles includes UK unknown and overseas students whose specific country of domicile was not reported. note 15 Total UK includes UK unknown where the specific country of domicile was not reported. note 16 Includes students obtaining qualifications from writing up and dormant status who were previously studying full-time. note 17 Aegrotat degrees; this is an honours degree without classification, awarded on the understanding that had the candidate not been unwell, he or she would have passed. note 18 Totals include other qualification classifications. note 19 Deprived areas are defined as the 20% and 40% lowest ranked areas in the Scottish Index of Multiple Deprivation (SIMD) for the relevant year.
+In this table, Academic Year 2023-24 relates to SIMD 2020. note 21 Please note: Qualifier figures in 2019-20 and 2020-21 were impacted by the COVID-19 pandemic and are not directly comparable with past academic years. note 22 COVID-19 Impact: Many providers issued public statements that a 'no detriment' approach to assessment would be adopted in response to the pandemic.
+This typically ensured that students would be awarded a final grade no lower than the most recent provider assessment of their attainment.
+The impact can be seen in the increase in the proportion of first class degrees awarded in 2019/20.